cdkuempel/Almaraz_US_protein_nitrogen/README.md

 There are two main data folders

-- raw_data
+**raw_data**

 This folder has two datasets within the repo and two datasets that are saved from scripts.

-        The nitrogen loss by age group data and the United States shapefile are contained within the repo.
+- The nitrogen loss by age group data and the United States shapefile are contained within the repo.

-        The Census_population.Rmd script creates a shapefile for each state that is saved within the State_tract_files folder.
+- The Census_population.Rmd script creates a shapefile for each state that is saved within the State_tract_files folder.

-        The Waterhsed_boundaries.Rmd script downloads the US watershed boundary data, which is saved in this folder.
+- The Waterhshed_boundaries.Rmd script downloads the US watershed boundary data, which is saved in this folder.

-        Note that both the state tract files and watershed boundary files are quite large and are thus ignored and not saved within the github repo (see gitignore)
+*Note that both the state tract files and watershed boundary files are quite large and are thus ignored and not saved within the github repo (see gitignore)*

- - output_data
+**output_data**
-        This folder contains cleaned and modified data from the raw_data folder, including population per watershed data and nitrogen estimates.
+- This folder contains cleaned and modified data from the raw_data folder, including population per watershed data and nitrogen estimates.

 ## 2. scripts